Abstract submission is now closed.Participation registration is open —Register here.

 For detailed submission guidelines and important dates, please visit the conference website:xlri.ac.in/ethics

-Join us at the International Conference on Respect in Business and Leadership, to be part of this transformative discourse.
+Join us at the Third International Conference on Respect in Business and Leadership, to be part of this transformative discourse.
 Let us collectively shape a future where businesses thrive by embodying ethics, responsibility, and excellence.

 For inquiries and submissions, please contact our organizing committee at: ethics@xlri.ac.in